 Mary Allen (1779-1849) - Andrew Craigie (1754-1819) Correspondence, 1797-c.
 1941 (bulk dates: 1797-1816)

-A collection of letters to Andrew Craigie, the first Apothecary General of the United States and an owner of the Vassall-Craigie-Longfellow House (now the Longfellow National Historic Site), from his daughter born out of wedlock, Mary Allen.
+A collection of letters to Andrew Craigie, the first Apothecary General of the United States and an owner of the Vassall-Craigie-Longfellow House, from his daughter born out of wedlock, Mary Allen.
 The letters were written in the late eighteenth to early nineteenth centuries, and lay hidden in the Vassall-Craigie-Longfellow House's basement staircase, where they were discovered by Henry W. Longfellow decades later.

 Architectural Drawings and Blueprints Collection, 1847-1936

 This collection of architectural drawings is composed of drawings and blueprints created by twelve different architectural firms.
 The subject matter of the plans varies, but all have to do with alterations made to the Vassall-Craigie-Longfellow House and surrounding land.
 The drawings cover many topics, including: the Longfellow estate, the city of Cambridge, the house exterior, and the flower garden.